lightly-ai/labelformat/README.md

 If you encounter a bug or have a feature suggestion we will be happy if you file a GitHub issue.

-We also welcome contributors, please submit a PR.
+We also welcome contributions, please submit a PR.

 ### Development